springfall2008/batpred/docs/apps-yaml.md

 Right now only communication loss with GE inverters is detectable but in future other systems will be supported.

-When enabled if communication is lost then the service configured will be triggered and can cause a restart which may restablish the connection.
+When enabled if communication is lost then the service configured will be triggered and can cause a restart which may restart the connection.
 This maybe useful with GivTCP if you have time sync errors or lost of REST service every now and again.

 ```yaml